 Then you have other really specific posters which draw on the circumstances in Ireland.
 So there's one which looks specifically at the farmers of Ireland 'Join up and defend your possessions' - that's really tapping into that - lack [or] certainly perceived lack, at this point of recruitment in rural Ireland - that the numbers are almost negligible in a lot of areas.
 And these - things are tapping into that.
 Certainly officials are attempting to tap into that.

-Dr Tim Bowman [00:26:24] There were a couple of things I wanted to say a bit more about.
-One is to do with military traditions - that you get families with very firm military traditions.
-And you see this in some of the early casualties: Gallipoli, Retreat from Mons.
+Dr Tim Bowman [00:26:24] There are a couple of things I wanted to say a bit more about.
+One is to do with military traditions.
+That you do get families with very firm military traditions.
+And you see this in some of the early casualties: Gallipoli, Retreat from Mons ...
 You get sergeants killed and it's obvious that they're the third or fourth generation of their family in that regiment.
 So there's certainly that to be built upon.

-The Unionist press has a field day when Joe Devlin says to Belfast [ ] that effectively Home Rule is an established fact.
-And the British democracy through nationalists [ ] and of course, unionists [ ] as well.
-This completes the sentiment of September 1914.
-Nobody should [ ] .
-So some of the politics is very hard to say.
+The Unionist Press has a field day when Joe Devlin says to a Belfast Regiment of Irish Volunteers, that effectively Home Rule is an established fact.
+And that British democracy through nationalists now denies Irish legitimacy.
+And of course, the Unionist Press says, 'yes well', this completes the settlement of September 1914.
+Nobody should [be going to war?]
+So some of the politics is very [easy/hard to say?]

-And you then perhaps have [ ] this culture as they see it [ ] but within the whole lot of ... these recruits are making up 6,000 [ ] Irishmen who serve in the British army during the First World War.
+And you then perhaps have [you have to think?] this culture of Unionism as they see it [ ] but within the whole lot of ... these recruits are making up 6,000 of about [100,000] Irishmen who serve in the British Army during the First World War.
 So we shouldn't let the politics take over our analysis of that.

 Dr Tom Thorpe [00:28:21] OK, so how did recruitment in Ireland in the first half of the war compare to the rest of the United Kingdom?